-In 2016, the CBA adopted a resolution urging all Canadian courts to adopt practice directives permitting counsel to depart from traditional gowning requirements to the extent necessary when pregnant, and offering an appropriate process for counsel to inform the court that their attire has been modified.
+In 2016, the CBA adopted a resolution urging all Canadian courts to adopt practice directives permitting counsel to depart from traditional gowning requirements to the extent necessary when pregnant, 1 and outlining an appropriate process for counsel to inform the court that their attire has been modified.
 Since then, many courts across Canada have amended their gowning rules.

-The Federal Court's gowning policy, outlined in a 2017 notice, includes accommodation:
+The Federal Court of Appeal's policy on gowning, outlined in a 2017 Notice to the Profession,2 includes a section on accommodation during pregnancy: